-TJB policies, protocols, and practices in place to prevent spread of Covid-19 currently in place.
+TJB policies, protocols, and practices in place to prevent spread of Illness & Covid-19.

 Hours of Operation

 - Children will be naturally drawn to each other, especially after being apart for so long.
 This is completely expected, and your children’s feelings will be validated (“You are so happy to see your friend, ___!”).
-Our role will be to redesign the environment to help with this and/or gently explain that, right now, to keep each other safe and not share our germs, we will be staying a little bit apart from each other.
-We will help show children the ways that they CAN show their friends how happy they are to see each other and be together (smile, wave, air hug, air high five, say, “I’m so happy to see you!”, etc.).
+Our role is to design an environment to keep each other safe and not share our germs while still having fun together.

-- Even though physical distancing will be observed where possible, we know that children need and deserve nurturing, comforting, warmth, and connection with their caregivers – possibly more now than ever.
+- We know that children need and deserve nurturing, comforting, warmth, and connection with their caregivers – possibly more now than ever.
 Please know that any child that needs emotional support, including physical comforting, will receive it.

-- In addition, and if possible, we’d like to make each child’s first days at school shorter days, to give him/her the chance to readjust to being away from parents and to get acclimated to the new ways that we’ll be running the program while physically distancing and infection control are needed.
+- If possible, we’d like to make each child’s first days at school shorter days, to give him/her the chance to adjust to being away from parents and to get acclimated to the our program.

 - To protect the safety of everyone in our community, we will have a strict illness policy.
 Based on the CDC’s current list of symptoms of COVID-19 and recommendations from Public Health and Child Care Licensing, we will be asking anyone with COVID-19-related symptoms to stay home.
 Teachers, children, and parents should stay home, even if they have mild symptoms.